Boeing posts USD 3.3B loss on costs tied to defence programmes | Business

 The adjusted loss amounted to USD 6.18 per share on revenue of USD 15.96 billion.
 Analysts had expected the company to earn 13 cents per share and post revenue of USD 17.91 billion.

+The shares fell by about 1 per cent in trading before the market opened.

-Revenue in Boeing's normally consistent defence and space business tumbled by 20 per cent, and it suffered USD 2.8 billion in losses for higher estimated manufacturing and supply chain costs on a military refuelling tanker, Air Force One and other programmes.
+Revenue in Boeing's normally consistent defence and space business tumbled by 20 per cent, and it suffered USD 2.8 billion in losses on a military refuelling tanker, Air Force One, a NASA program to build a spacecraft that can ferry astronauts to the International Space Station, and other programmes.

+Boeing has previously posted big losses on those projects, including about USD 1 billion in charges related to building two new president jets, a deal it struck with then-President Donald Trump.

+Boeing's commercial-airplanes business has recently shown improvement as air travel rises and airlines seek new planes.
+On Wednesday, Alaska Airlines announced that it would exercise options to buy 52 more 737 Max jets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)